ShlKan/certified-str-solver/README.md

 ## Isabelle Code

-All the formalizations and proofs can be found [isabelle_code](isabelle_code).
+All the formalizations and proofs can be found in [isabelle_code](isabelle_code).
-The proofs related to Symblic Finite Transducers (SFT) have been upgraded to [Isabelle 2024](https://isabelle.in.tum.de/) There are still some other proofs have not been upgraded.
+The proofs related to Symbolic Finite Transducers (SFT) have been upgraded to [Isabelle 2024](https://isabelle.in.tum.de/) There are still some other proofs that have not been upgraded.

-To run the proofs of SFTs, open the file `isabelle_code/Automata/implementation/RBT_CodeExport.thy`
+To run the proofs of SFTs, open the theory `isabelle_code/Automata/implementation/RBT_CodeExport.thy`

 ## Compile CertiStr

-CertiStr's front-end (not certified) is developed base on (1) [dolmen](https://github.com/Gbury/dolmen) and (2) [ocaml-re-nfa](https://github.com/ShlKan/ocaml-re-nfa).
+CertiStr's front-end (not certified) is developed based on (1) [dolmen](https://github.com/Gbury/dolmen) and (2) [ocaml-re-nfa](https://github.com/ShlKan/ocaml-re-nfa).
-Note that The original [ocaml-re-nfa](https://github.com/yallop/ocaml-re-nfa) does not support symbolic finiate automata.
+Note that The original [ocaml-re-nfa](https://github.com/yallop/ocaml-re-nfa) does not support symbolic finite automata.
 You must install the branch in my repo.

-We use `dune` to manage the projet.
+We use `dune` to manage the project.
 To build, run `dune build`.
 To test (cram test), run `dune runtest`.